serraict/serraict.github.io/_posts/thoughts/2017-06-20-brooks-law.md

 ---
 layout: post
 category : thoughts
-tagline: "Speed is the absence of waste" tags : [visualized, loopy, management]
+tagline: "The Mythical Man-Month; on how to deliver a baby in one month" tags : [visualized, loopy, management]
 title: On Adding New People - Brooks's Law visualized
 ---

 {% include JB/setup %}

-Here are two possible causal effect diagrams of the relations between adding people to a software project and relative progress.
+Here are two possible cause-effect diagrams of the relations between adding people to a software project and relative progress.